 What Is a Claude API Proxy?

 If you've searched "cheap Claude API" or "Claude API alternatives", you've probably seen the terms proxy, relay, or gateway.
-Here's what they mean, how they work, why they're cheaper than paying Anthropic directly, and how to pick a trustworthy one.
+Here's what they mean, how they work, how their pay-as-you-go pricing differs from paying Anthropic directly, and how to pick a trustworthy one.

 An analogy